-Parameters
+Parameters I

-- I On the Home toolbar, click Parameters. - 2 In the Settings window for Parameters, locate the Parameters section. - 3 Click Load from File. - 4 Browse to the model's Application Libraries folder and double-click the file stefan_tube_parameters.txt.
+- I In the Model Builder window, under Global Definitions click Parameters I. - 2 In the Settings window for Parameters, locate the Parameters section. - 3 Click 📂 Load from File. - 4 Browse to the model's Application Libraries folder and double-click the file stefan_tube_parameters.txt.